-French embassy advises citizens to leave Pakistan | DW | 15.04.2021
+French Embassy advises citizens to leave Pakistan | DW | 15.04.2021

 Two police officers died in the protests, which saw water cannons, tear gas and rubber bullets used against demonstrators.

-The TLP are known for holding days-long, violent street protests protests over blasphemy issues, and causing major disruption to the country.
+The TLP are known for holding dayslong, violent street protests over blasphemy issues, and causing major disruption to the country.

 Blasphemy, the main cause touted by the TLP, is a sensitive issue in the conservative country.
 Anyone deemed to have insulted Islam or Islamic figures could face the death penalty or a hefty prison sentence.